 – ETCD is a leader-based distributed system.
 Ensure that the leader periodically sends heartbeats on time to all of the followers to keep the cluster stable.

 – Ensure that no resource starvation occurs.
 The performance and stability of the cluster are sensitive to network and disk IO.
 Any resource starvation can lead to heartbeat timeout, causing instability of the cluster.
 An unstable ETCD indicates that no leader is elected.
 Under such circumstances, a cluster cannot make any changes to its current state, which implies no new pods can be scheduled.

 – Keeping stable ETCD is critical to the stability of Kubernetes clusters.
 Therefore, run ETCD on dedicated machines or isolated environments for guaranteed resource requirements.

-We also need do ensure that our data stays intact in case the running host crashes for whatever reason.
+We also need to ensure that our data stays intact in case the running host crashes for whatever reason.
 Since we are running our cluster in Amazon, the most convenient and reliable service we can use is the Elastic Block Store (EBS).
-In this way if we stop, terminate or decide to do any migration, we can easily do it so by attaching the EBS to another instance.
+In this way, if we stop, terminate, or decide to do any migration, we can easily do so by attaching the EBS to another instance.
 Each Amazon EBS volume is automatically replicated within its Availability Zone to protect you from component failure, offering high availability and durability.

 Building reliable API Server

 If ETCD is the brain of our cluster, then the Kubernetes API server is like the rest of the nervous system.
 The API server acts as the go-between for all data entering and exiting ETCD – from you and from the worker nodes that your application is deployed on.
 The great thing about the API server is that considerations for it are mostly driven by your considerations for ETCD.
 Since each master node on your cluster has an ETCD membership and acts as an API server, you will have high availability for both the data your API server consumes, as well as the functionality of the API server.